Self-portraits by women painters: Attribution problems and the male ego

 There are many examples of women artists under deleterious marital influence in the history of art, and one of them is illustrated in painting by the self-portrait of Maria Cosway made in 1787.
 Trained in Italy, Maria Luisa Caterina Cecilia Hadfield made a first portrait on a traditional model.
-In 1781, she married without love Richard Cosway, a renowned London miniature painter, 18 years her senior and a fickle husband.
-He used the beauty and talents of his young wife - she held a salon, received all of London, sang her own compositions and played the harp and harpsichord - to make her his ambassador, more prosaically his advertising front.
+In 1781 she entered a loveless marriage to Richard Cosway, a renowned London miniature painter, 18 years her senior and a fickle husband.
+He used the beauty and talents of his young wife – she held a salon, received all of London, sang her own compositions and played the harp and harpsichord – to make her his ambassador, more prosaically his advertising front.
 In 1830, widowed for 9 years, she was able to write "If Mr. C. had allowed me to get a professional position, I would have made a better painter; but left to myself, little by little, instead of improving, I lost everything I had acquired during my studies in Italy."
 In the portraits drawn by her husband, she is as he wanted the world to see her; in her self-portrait three years before their separation, she resumes her Italian turban, but not the lipstick or the cameo, which, a fervent Catholic in an Anglican country, she replaces with a cross.
 With a closed face, she depicts what she feels: the crossed arms and the hidden right hand, that of the artist, indicate that she cannot practice her profession; the wedding ring on the left hand, the black wall that closes the space and the stormy sky illustrate everything that confines her.